jbengler/tidyheatmaps/paper.md

 ![](man/figures/logo.svg){ width=20% }

 Heatmaps serve as a means to visually represent a matrix of individual data points through geometric shapes, usually rectangles, with colors representing their respective values.
 This technique is especially useful to visually explore patterns in large data sets.
-While a number of R packages exist to generate heatmaps from data matrices, the goal of 'tidyheatmaps' is to simplify the generation of publication-ready heatmaps from tidy data.
-By offering an interface to the powerful 'pheatmap' package [@pheatmap], it allows for the effortless creation of intricate heatmaps with minimal code.
+While a number of R packages exist to generate heatmaps from data matrices, the goal of `tidyheatmaps` is to simplify the generation of publication-ready heatmaps from tidy data.
+By offering an interface to the powerful `pheatmap` package [@pheatmap], it allows for the effortless creation of intricate heatmaps with minimal code.

 # Statement of need